Custom Wood Countertops and Island Tops in 15 Different Gorgeous Species

-If you’re looking for a gorgeous island or counter top for a residential or commercial kitchen, you’ll find a wide range of stunning options in various shades of beige, tan, brown, reddish brown and gold.
+If you are looking for a gorgeous island or counter top for a residential or commercial kitchen, you'll find a wide range of stunning options in various shades of beige, tan, brown, reddish brown and gold.
 Choose among species with muted, consistent coloration to others with medium to high color variegation.

 For workshop or industrial applications, opt for a species that's especially hard.
 Soft and moderately hard species should be suitable for most home and commercial offices.

 IMPORTANT NOTE: Butcher Block Co. countertops and cutting boards are not reversible.
 That means that knots, holes, voids or gouges might show on their undersides.
 You might want to make your counter or island top reversible if it will have an overhang that will be visible from below, or if you will use it as a shelf.
 If you are shopping for a cutting board and wish to show and use both sides, again make it reversible.